 When I first started researching our trip to Yosemite, I assumed we’d stay inside Yosemite National Park, in Yosemite Valley.
 Little did I realize how hard it is to get a reservation inside Yosemite Valley without booking it a full year in advance.

-Unfortunately, we started planning our trip about 8 months out which meant there wasn’t any lodging available.
+Unfortunately, we started planning our trip about 8 months out which meant there wasn’t any lodging available in the park.
 I could plug in individual dates and find one night here and there but nothing was available for the full length of our stay.
 Basically, we were out of luck.

 Lodging Near Yosemite National Park

 So I started researching lodging outside of Yosemite Valley and Yosemite National Park.
-Luckily the National Parks Service shares a few different areas to consider near Yosemite National Park.
+Luckily the National Parks Service shares a few different Yosemite locations to consider near Yosemite National Park.
 Also, Google is your friend. 😉

 Thousand Trails Yosemite Lakes Resort

 I found Yosemite Lakes RV Resort, a Thousand Trails campground to be just about perfect for our needs.
-It’s located just a few miles from the West gate of Yosemite National Park.
+It’s located just a few miles from the West gate of the park entrance.
 They rent RV sites, tent sites, and a limited number of cabins, and unique yurt rentals.
 They offer plenty of family lodging options, everyone has their own site and space.